How do I troubleshoot high latency issues in ElastiCache for Valkey or ElastiCache for Redis OSS?

 - High BytesUsedForCache and DatabaseMemoryUsagePercentage metrics

-To troubleshoot your increased swap activity, see the following resources:
+To troubleshoot increased swap activity, review the following articles:

 - How do I resolve the increase in swap activity in my ElastiCache instances?